 Big Brothers Big Sisters of San Diego County launched its inaugural Beyond Schools Walls site in October 2013 at Bumble Bee Seafood’s corporate office, three sites soon followed in the Fall of 2014.
-In 2015, in partnership with Millennium Health, a San Diego-based health solutions company, the program expanded to serve 100 additional youth.
-This Big Brothers Big Sisters nationwide mentoring program allows companies to give back to their community by hosting children from area schools in a real-life work and higher education environments for an average of 15 sessions a year.
+This Big Brothers Big Sisters nationwide mentoring program allows companies to give back to their community by hosting children from area schools in a real-life work and higher education environment.

-Big Brothers Big Sisters facilitates partnerships among companies and local middle schools by facilitating the recruitment, interviewing/screening (of all participants), session oversight and relationship development.
-Volunteer “Bigs” meet twice a month for 1.5 hours with their mentees (“Littles”) to build personal relationships while discussing topics that aid children in personal and leadership development.
+Big Brothers Big Sisters facilitates partnerships between companies and local middle and high schools by facilitating the recruitment, interviewing/screening (of all participants), session facilitation and relationship development.
+Volunteer “Bigs” meet at least once a month for 2 hours with their mentees (“Littles”) to build personal relationships while BBBS provides guided curriculum designed to teach skills necessary for workplace and personal success.
 The Bigs help their Littles create a vision for a positive future.

 Impact On Children:*

 • Believed that their Bigs were important to them

 • Experienced a positive change in attitudes or perceptions